 As we look back at the past, it is truly shocking to think that we as humans were responsible for the demise and destruction of our wildlife and its environment.
 The extinction of many species of wildlife was also the result of our ruthless behaviour and the desire for us to own our own piece of paradise with no consideration for the consequences.
 Fortunately it was not all in vain and through the vision of certain conservationists and businessmen in the Eastern Cape, the tables were turned.
 Kariega Game Reserve, it has to be said, is one of those pioneers in the development of a unique conservation project.

-As recently as 20 years ago, the existing Kariega Game Reserve was owned by 20 different farmers!
-With this reality at the forefront of our minds, it would be accurate to say that the gradual growth and development of the reserve resulting in the successful re-introduction of game and rehabilitation of farm lands to their original vegetation, is one of the most accomplished conservation projects in the Eastern Cape to date.
+Born from the vision of one man, Colin Rushmere, the history of Kariega Game Reserve is an inspiring one.
+As recently as 25 years ago, the existing Kariega Game Reserve was owned by 15 different farmers.
+With this reality at the forefront of their minds, it would be accurate to say that the gradual growth and development of the now expansive 10,000 hectare reserve is one of the most accomplished conservation projects in the Eastern Cape.

 In 1989 the Rushmere family, who had always displayed an innate love and appreciation for nature, purchased the first portion of pristine land bordering the upper reaches of the Kariega river.
 They began to develop a vision for the future, involving moderate expansion over the next few years.
 It took a further 20 years to complete the desired land assembly.

 From humble beginnings between 1990 and 1998, Kariega was finally ready for the international market and in 1999 Main Lodge was opened, followed by the more intimate and exclusive Ukhozi Lodge in 2002.